ltiao/ltiao.github.io.nikola/contact.rst

 Connect with me on `Linkedin`_ or follow me on `GitHub`_ and `Twitter`_.

-For more urgent matters, the quickest way to reach me is at `l..@me.com`_.
+For more pressing matters, the quickest way to reach me is at `l..@me.com`_.

 .. _`l..@me.com`:
    http://www.google.com/recaptcha/mailhide/d?k=01ZGES3iSWmUwr35sEbB8-VA==&